TvoozMagnificent/mandrillpp/README.md

 ### Operations

-_mandrill++_ supports basic arithmetic operators, comparisons, boolean operators, and the ternary operator, in decreasing order of operation.
+_mandrill++_ supports basic arithmetic operators, unary subtraction, comparisons, boolean operators, and the ternary operator, in decreasing order of operation.

 The basic binary arithmetic operators are:
 - `+` for addition,